zonination/sleep-nsf/README.md

 ## About

-The National Sleep Foundation [recommends sleep](https://sleepfoundation.org/media-center/press-release/national-sleep-foundation-recommends-new-sleep-times) based on your age, and not the traditional 6-8 hours that is typical from .
+The National Sleep Foundation [recommends sleep](https://sleepfoundation.org/media-center/press-release/national-sleep-foundation-recommends-new-sleep-times) based on your age, and not the traditional 6-8 hours that is typical from conventional wisdom.

 Below is a table of values: